tomeztom/bb-shop/README.md

 - **Adding Items to Cart**: Click on "Add to Cart" on any product card.
 - **Viewing Cart**: Click on the cart icon in the header to view your selected items.
 - **Adjusting Quantities**: In the cart page, you can increase or decrease item quantities or remove them entirely.
-- **Checkout Process**: (Future implementation) A checkout button will eventually lead users through payment processes.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or want to add features, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.